Apache Ignite is a distributed memory-centric database and caching platform that is used by Apache Spark users to:

-The way IgniteRDD is implemented is as a view over a distributed Ignite cache, which may be deployed either within the Spark job executing process, or on a Spark worker, or in its own cluster.
-This means that depending on the chosen deployment mode the shared state may either exist only during the lifespan of a Spark application (embedded mode), or it may out-survive the Spark application (standalone mode) in which case the state can be shared across multiple Spark applications.
+The way an IgniteRDD is implemented is as a view over a distributed Ignite table (aka. cache).
+It can be deployed with an Ignite node either within the Spark job executing process, on a Spark worker, or in a separate Ignite cluster.
+It means that depending on the chosen deployment mode the shared state may either exist only during the lifespan of a Spark application (embedded mode), or it may out-survive the Spark application (standalone mode).